kojodoc/kojodoc.github.io/reference/turtle.md

 `penDown()` - Puts the turtle's pen down.

 ### hop
 `hop(numSteps)` - Moves the turtle forward by the given number of steps with the pen up, so that no line is drawn.
 The pen is put down after the hop.

-Example:
+See example below:
 ```scala
 clear()
 hop(10)